appscot/sails-orientdb/README.md

 Provides easy access to `orientdb` from Sails.js & Waterline.

 ### The adapter in early development stages, pull requests are welcome
+*The adapter automatically creates edges between model instances with the help of associations information available from Collection instance*

 This module is a Waterline/Sails adapter, an early implementation of a rapidly-developing, tool-agnostic data standard.
 Its goal is to provide a set of declarative interfaces, conventions, and best-practices for integrating with all sorts of data sources.
 Not just databases-- external APIs, proprietary web services, or even hardware.